cfwheels/cfwheels/wheels/docs/07 Contributing to Wheels/02 Documentation Guidelines.md

  * First off, let the [Google Group][1] know what you're planning on doing!
 We would hate for you to spend hours writing a document that someone else is also working on.
 Plus the group would be glad to help out answering any questions that you may have.
- * Draft content in the [http://code.google.com/p/cfwheels/w/list Google Code Wiki].
-Access to edit Wiki articles is public.
+ * [Fork][6] the [cfwheels repo][5] to you github account.
- * Label the Wiki article with the "chapter" tag for Reference Guide chapters and the "api" tag for API documentation.
+ * Add the content to the documentation located in the `wheels/docs` directory.
- * Post a request to review the content in the discussion group.
+ * [Submit a pull request][7] so that core is notified of your changes.
+It is also a good idea to post a link to the pull request in the [Google Group][1] so that everyone in the community is notified.
- * After you address any questions or issues that the group may bring up, a member of the core team will post the new documentation live on the website (if the Wiki entry applies to the current version).
-The core team member may also make minor stylistic edits to the content before posting as well.
-Please don't take offense to this; they're only trying to help!
+ * After you address any questions or issues and the pull request is ready to be merged, a member of the core team will [merge][8] new documentation into the repo.
  * Keep the documentation to a width of **105 columns**.

 ## Chapters in the Reference Guide

-The Reference Guide[2] contains narrative chapters about using the framework.
+The [Reference Guide][2] contains narrative chapters about using the framework.
 It should contain a wealth of code samples and should be written in clear, concise language.

 ## Video Tutorials